ovace/art/china.md

 I might include Japanese / Korean / Vietnamese stuff here too because they are all inside the Sinosphere.

+#Hand counting

-Chinese can count up to 10 with **one hand**: <http://en.wikipedia.org/wiki/Chinese_number_gestures>.
+Chinese can show numbers to others up to 10 with **one hand**: <http://en.wikipedia.org/wiki/Chinese_number_gestures>.
 Every Chinese knows those signs and uses them instinctively.

+Japanese do it like this with both hands: <https://www.youtube.com/watch?v=EoGGexQjDfA>

 #Food